About …

 Chaco Canyon made an impression on me at an early age!

-I visited the US Southwest Desert for the first time when I was 10.
-My father, a university professor of biology, had a lifelong passion for nature and history, as well as a curiosity about the land's indigenous peoples.
-We moved and traveled frequently, and he told us stories about the people, the land, its history, and the flora and fauna of the places we visited.
+I visited the US Southwest Desert for the first time when I was 10 years old.
+My father, a University Professor in Biology, had a lifelong passion for nature and history, as well as a curiosity about the land’s indigenous peoples.
+We moved and traveled frequently, and had lots of adventures as kids.
+Throughout those adventures, my Dad would tell us long and detailed stories about the people, the land, its history, and the flora and fauna of the places we were visiting.

-While living in the Southwest, we traveled to many historical sites and active pueblos, and the most memorable one for me was Chaco Canyon.
+While living in the Southwest, we traveled to many historical sites and active pueblos; the most memorable one for me was Chaco Canyon.
 Chaco was the religious center for the Anasazi people, who inhabited the area beginning in the mid-800s.
-They were an advanced civilization, sophisticated far beyond those of their time.
+They were an advanced civilization, far more sophisticated than others of their time.

 Here’s a quote (paraphrased) from the US National Park Service to help explain: